lus/dgc/README.md

         // A brief description of the commands functionality
         Description: "Greets you",

+        // The correct usage of the command
+        Usage: "hey",

         // Whether or not the parser should ignore the case of our command
         IgnoreCase: true,